chingu-voyages/v41-geckos-team-08/Documentation/coding-standards.md

 ### Semicolons

-There should not be any semicolons (This is my personal preference, but we can change this if the mayority of the team prefers semicolons)
+We will be using semicolons at the end of each line

 ### Variable and Constants